zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

 ## **Overview**

-In traditional OOP polymorphism, behavior changes at *runtime*—you have a base class, multiple derived classes, and virtual methods that dispatch to the correct implementation.
+In traditional OOP polymorphism, behavior changes at *runtime* - you have a base class, multiple derived classes, and virtual methods that dispatch to the correct implementation.
 By contrast, **static polymorphism** is about specializing behavior *before or during compilation* based on the generic type arguments.

-With the **ConstTypeArgs** framework, each “const type argument” is a distinct type, and the compiler treats each closed generic (e.g., `MyClass<_16>`, `MyClass<_512>`) as a *separate* specialized type.
+With the **ConstTypeArgs** framework, each "const type argument" is a distinct type, and the compiler treats each closed generic (e.g., `MyClass<_16>`, `MyClass<_512>`) as a *separate* specialized type.
 This often yields a **performance** benefit because the JIT (Just-In-Time compiler) can optimize each specialization differently.
-It also means your code can pick different *compile-time paths* based on the “constant” embedded in the type.
+It also means your code can pick different *compile-time paths* based on the "constant" embedded in the type.

 ---